Willi Castro Preview, Player Props: Twins vs. Guardians

-On Monday, Willi Castro (.243 on-base percentage in past 10 games, 78 points below season-long percentage) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Lucas Giolito.
-First pitch is at 6:10 PM ET.
+The Minnesota Twins, including Willi Castro (.263 on-base percentage in past 10 games, 62 points below season-long percentage), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Rangers.
+He racked up two hits (going 2-for-3 with an RBI) in his most recent game against the Guardians.

 Willi Castro Game Info & Props vs. the Guardians